 - Community testing: other routes for individuals to access rapid lateral flow testing can be found on the GOV.WALES website

 - Travel: information on travel can be found on the GOV.WALES website.
-There is no test to release in Wales.
-If you are returning to Wales you must quarantine for 10 days after your arrival.

 - Workplace testing: read further information on the Scottish government’s workplace testing scheme including how to register interest.
 The Scottish government has also released guidance for employers on private employee testing programmes